-A list of current article 4 directions is available to view at the bottom of the page.
+A list of current article 4 directions is attached to this page.

 What can an article 4 direction do?

 Provided that there is justification for both its purpose and extent, an article 4 direction can: